310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 Of course, if the checkup shows no problems whatsoever, I'll take care of them myself, like I always have.

-But.
-Just in case something does show up, I want to entrust them to you guys.
+But just in case something does show up, I want to entrust them to you guys.

-For now, I want you to have practice sessions with them for the upcoming S1 — the Tanabata Festival.
+For now, I want you to guide them in practice sessions for the upcoming S1 — the Tanabata Festival.
 I’ll tell them about this myself.

 It isn’t like I’m going to die, so if you need anything, feel free to contact me anytime.